kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 5. Vertebral artery
 6. Spinal branches of (spinal) accessory nerve

-### Q64	- LEARN
+### Q64
 _Calot’s triangle_:

-	A. Is bounded laterally by the common hepatic duct - F
+	A. Is bounded laterally by the common hepatic duct
-	B. Is bounded medially by the right hepatic duct - F
+	B. Is bounded medially by the right hepatic duct
 	C. Is bounded laterally by the cystic duct
-	D. Contains the left hepatic duct - F
+	D. Contains the left hepatic duct
-	E. Contains the hepatic artery - F
+	E. Contains the hepatic artery

 #### Answer: C. Is bounded laterally by the cystic duct - TRUE

-##### Calot's Triangle
+##### Calot's Triangle - LEARN
 - Boundaries
 	1. Medially: Common Hepatic Duct (CBD)
 	2. Laterally: Cystic Duct
 	3. Superiorly: Visceral Surface of Liver
 - Contents
-	1. Cystic Artery
+	1. *Cystic* Artery
-	2. Cystic Lymph Nodes
+	2. *Cystic* Lymph Nodes
 	3. Right Hepatic Duct
-	4. Cystic Vein - occasionally
+	4. *Cystic* Vein (*occasionally*)

-### Q65	- LEARN
+### Q65
 The _epiploic foramen_ (of Winslow):

-	A. Is the opening of the lesser sac on the left side of the abdomen - F
+	A. Is the opening of the lesser sac on the left side of the abdomen
 	B. Lies anterior to the SVC
-	C. Lies inferior to the quadrate lobe of the liver - F
+	C. Lies inferior to the quadrate lobe of the liver
-	D. Is superior to the third part of the duodenum - ?
+	D. Is superior to the third part of the duodenum
-	E. Contains the hepatic artery lying on the left of the common bile duct in the anterior border - F
+	E. Contains the hepatic artery lying on the left of the common bile duct in the anterior border

 #### Answer: B. Lies anterior to the SVC - *FALSE* = E. Contains the hepatic artery lying on the left of the common bile duct in the anterior border - TRUE

-##### Epiploic Foramen of Winslow
+##### Epiploic Foramen of Winslow - LEARN
-- Definition: opening of Lesser Sac on the right side of Abdomen
+- Definition: opening of Lesser Sac on the **right** side of Abdomen
 - Boundaries
 	1. Anteriorly: free edge of Lesser Omentum
 		- Right: Common Bile Duct